moneil868/lexop_db_interview/README.md

 containing manually unzipped news_app_data.zip files (e.g. /data/news_articles.csv and corresponding HTML files like /data /montreal_hawks_minor_league_baseball_team_wins_championship.html ).
 Assume /data/news_articles.csv is always
 well-formed (contains all attribute values and no repeated unique titles) and is always accompanied by all news article HTML files.
+- The solution must consist of Rails route(s), Rails controller(s), ERB view(s), ActiveRecord-model(s), ActiveRecord-migration(s), and optionally
+extra Ruby classes/modules.
+You may design software layers and the database any way you deem fit.
+Rails Scaffolding is acceptable. news_app_data.zip must be manually unzipped in /data directory relative to the project root, and then afterwards processed with rake task (rake import:news_articles) to import into the database.
+It is OK to submit /data directory along with project files.
+- The news article model must validate that the title is unique, and that the title, body, author, publication_date, and category are present.
+Also, if your model layer includes other models, ensure they have validations that ensure data integrity as well.
+- The rake task (rake import:news_articles) must be idempotent.
+- All backend code except the rake task must be covered by automated tests (i.e. models and controllers).
+RSpec, MiniTest, or any other testing library is acceptable.

+### Testing
+- Models and Controller tests must be included

 ### System Requirements
 - Ruby version 2.7+